Handling math errors in Wipple

 Really, what we want is to skip graphing any points that produce an undefined result.
 So now,

-type has a new member — undefined
+Wipple’s Number type has a new member — undefined!

-Rather than crashing, all of Wipple’s math operations now return undefined
+Rather than crashing, all of Wipple’s math operations now return undefined if provided an invalid

-input.
-This means undefined
+or undefined input.
+This means undefined propagates through the program:

 x : sqrt -1